What’s Involved |

 - Updates the staff handbook as needed.

-- Gathers, organizes and submits deadline bills to Student Publications business manager.
+- Gathers, organizes and submits pay bills to Student Publications business manager.

 Magazine photo editor *